 The man was obsessed.
 I remember 7:30 like clock work, dinner and dishes would be done, and my Father would be sitting with the biggest smile on his face, waiting for the start of Jeopardy.
-It began innocently, we had been posted back to Canada, We would hear Alex Trebek’s voice and the beginning of Jeopardy, and for that half an hour, you could not move, for fear that my Father would miss an answer.
+The sound of the music, the timer at the end.
+It was a huge part of my childhood, the normal of every posting.
+It began innocently, we had been posted back to Canada, we would hear Alex Trebek’s voice and the beginning of Jeopardy, and for that half an hour, you could not move, for fear that my Father would miss an answer.

-My Father’ s Jeopardy obsession continued, he would reply “what is…” to the most obscure questions, to pop culture we were shocked he knew anything about.
-Most games, he would have beat the other contestants.
-It became a family addiction, we would try to reply before my Father, and my Mother got really into it.
+My Father’ s Jeopardy obsession continued, he would reply “what is…” to the most obscure questions, to pop culture, which we were shocked he knew anything about.
+Every episode, he was faster, and knew every answer of every contestant.
+It became a family addiction, we would try to reply before my Father.
 Soon, his addiction made the gossip rounds in the Embassy on a slow day, and it became known by other’s just how much my Father loved Jeopardy, and word got around to his golfing buddy, friend, and colleague, the American Ambassador.

 I was left behind to wonder how their meeting would go, and what questions my Father would ask.
 Maybe Alex and my Father would become fast friends and play golf!